peterbaudains/practical-guide-to-data-science-projects/README.md

 If you have an idea for a web-app that comes from your research then please get in touch at: p.baudains@leeds.ac.uk

 ---

+## 7. Exercise

+1. Create a GitHub account if you don't already have one.
+2. Set up a template data science project directory and push it to GitHub.
+3. Clone my example notebook and fix it!

+---

-## 7. References and further reading
+## 8. References and further reading

 [git - the simple guide](https://rogerdudler.github.io/git-guide/)